guptakaran11/grasskode-website/content/post/rant/greentravel.md

 **Problem**

 And in the end, the biggest demon of all.
 That one time use plastic bag!
 To be honest it doesn't really matter how long it takes for plastic to decompose, if it's not in your lifetime it is enough to be scared of.
+Add on to it the horror of these bags choking animals on land and in seas.

 When we were in the North-Eastern part of India and while buying things if we used to deny a plastic bag for taking things in the locals used to thank us!
 It felt heartening that they realized the horror of the bags.
 This is a common trend in most rural parts we have been to.
 Over time people have started agreeing to the convenience that this evil brings.